 International Cooperation for Anticorruption

 The Cohort on International Cooperation for Anticorruption was established to share knowledge, experience and best practices, discuss and draft recommendations, and increase awareness among S4D participants on corruption prevention and international communication and cooperation in anticorruption enforcement, with a view to joint efforts past the second Summit for Democracy.
 The Cohort’s first meeting was on 8 November 2022, which provided the opportunity for stakeholders to question and contribute to the scope and results of its activities.
+Following the second Summit for Democracy in 2023, the Cohort released a series of recommendations on the basis of its work during the Year of Action.
+The recommendations were under the headings Strengthening international standards and structures; Adapting national legal frameworks and practices; and Strengthening operational cooperation, and they were signed by 24 countries and the European Commission, as well as 15 civil society organisations and 2 intergovernmental organisations.

 Corrupt activities increasingly occur across borders, threatening the integrity of our democracies and necessitating concerted international action to counter illicit flows of money and other goods.
 Effective and trustworthy cooperation between law enforcement agencies is crucial for investigating, prosecuting and sanctioning actors engaged in corrupt activities.
 Establishing stronger networks for law enforcement and central authorities among democracies would lead to better and faster communication and understanding of proceedings in other countries.
 This cooperation would directly feed into revitalised democracies: the likelihood for assets involved in corrupt activities to be recovered would be higher, and the influence of money and malign foreign interests in politics would be reduced.